 claims made in marketing communications, for example about CSR programmes, sustainability, environmental, economic and social conditions and rights.

-Product or company related content uploaded by influencers typically if the marketer compensated the influencer either via payment or through other arrangements, regardless of whether these considerations arise from a formal contract or any other agreement.
-The level of content control by the marketer is usually indicative of whether there is clear commercial purpose, and hence a marketing communication, or not.
+Product or company related content uploaded by influencers.The level of content control by the marketer is usually indicative of whether there is clear commercial purpose, and hence a marketing communication, or not.

 marketing communication elements of a CSR programme, for example where a sponsorship is included in such a programme.